 This dresser was in the back of a storage unit at the time that we purchased it.
 Being that it was a Bassett Furniture dresser, we knew that it had solid bones.
-The original design of the dresser was pretty modern, so we decided to go with design that was slightly modern but that would be an eye catcher.
+The original design of the dresser was pretty modern, so we decided to go with a design that was slightly modern, but that would be an eye-catcher.

 We used the following supplies on this dresser:

-The first step was to sand the body down to make sure the paint adhered to the dresser properly.
-After the sanding was completed we painted the body and the drawers.
+The first step was to sand the body down to ensure the paint adhered to the dresser properly.
+After the sanding was completed, we painted the body and the drawers.

 Next, we started the difficult process of the stencil work.
-This was our first time doing anything with stencils, and just like anything it takes practice to make perfect.
+This project was our first time doing anything with stencils, and just like anything, it takes practice to make it perfect.
 Hence, this piece is not quite as clean and sharp as we would have liked it to be.